-It’s a mouthful (figuratively and literally) but today we’re talking dark chocolate and blueberry studded brown butter banana bread.
+It’s a mouthful (figuratively and literally) but today we’re talking gluten free chocolate chip banana bread.
 Although there are millions of banana bread recipes floating around (including one in my own cookbook) the limit does not exist, as far as I’m concerned.
 There are so many variations and so many different diets to cater for.
 Recipe developers could be kept in the job solely with banana bread, and that would be totally fine by me.

 This brown butter banana bread idea sprung forth from me being altogether apathetic about Valentine’s Day.
 You may have noticed that the internet is awash with recipes for pink cookies and ‘romantic meals for two.’
 I feel like Valentine’s Day might be a boon for food bloggers, but I haven’t really bothered to check.
 I was never very good at being a real ‘food blogger’ anyway.

 So, I wanted to make something that people could take to Valentine’s, Galentine’s, or just make for themselves.
 With my ever growing aversion to commercialism, I was determined not fall trap to the Hallmark occasion of the year.
 Brown butter banana bread seemed equal parts decadent and celebratory, yet casual and almost mundane.
 In the best, non-commercial sort of way.